Michael and Linda Connelly Lecturer for Narrative Nonfiction - Department of Journalism

 She has focused much of her work on people who survive immense loss and trauma and also on issues of race and identity.

-She currently is a distinguished professor of practice in the University of Georgia’s narrative nonfiction MFA program.
+She also was a distinguished professor of practice in the University of Georgia’s narrative nonfiction MFA program.

 Basu began her journalism career in Florida.
 She worked briefly for the Tallahassee Democrat and before that, she was editor of The Florida Flambeau, the independent newspaper serving the FSU community.
 From 1988 – 1989, she served as communication director for the Children, Youth and Families program of the Florida Department of Health and Rehabilitative Services.